GradOpt/E3/README.md

 # Efficient and Effective Model Extraction
 Code for the paper 'Efficient and Effective Model Extraction' accepted at IEEE ICASSP 2025.

-This repository is still undergoing reorganization to provide continuous support for the paper.

 ---

 ## Usage